 Level 3’s claims also ignore applicable Washington administrative rules and definitions (as discussed infra at paragraphs 30-33), as well as this Commission’s recent ruling in the AT&T/Qwest arbitration proceeding (Docket No. UT-033035).
 In the AT&T/Qwest arbitration, there was a dispute about the definition of a “local” call.
 The Commission ruled that the definition of local exchange service would remain limited to traffic that originates and terminates within the same Commission-determined local calling area, (rejecting AT&T’s request for a definition based on “the calling and called NPA/NXXs” (i.e., Virtual NXX (or VNXX)).
 The Arbitrator in that proceeding had also ruled that reciprocal compensation for calls that terminate outside the local calling area in which they originate is inappropriate, and thus that such traffic should be compensated on a bill and keep basis, and the Commission adopted the Arbitrator’s Report.
 Thus, a CLEC’s VNXX offerings that do not provide for toll payments, or an appropriate substitute, or that seek reciprocal compensation or any other intercarrier compensation, are improper.

 Level 3 also ignores the plain language of the parties’ interconnection agreement (“ICA”) regarding the types of traffic that the parties have agreed to exchange.
 The traffic types that the parties have agreed to exchange over the local interconnection trunks are very specifically delineated in the ICA.
-As is discussed below, the traffic for which Qwest disputes payment does not match the traffic types that the parties agreed to exchange under the ICA.
-Due to Level 3’s misassignment of telephone numbers, the traffic that Level 3 delivers to Qwest does not match any of the specifically-defined traffic types in the ICA, and therefore is not traffic that the parties have agreed to exchange under the ICA.

 Indeed, Level 3’s assignment of telephone numbers is not consistent with the telecommunications industry’s numbering resource guidelines.
 For example, the Alliance for Telecommunications Industry Solutions (ATIS) Central Office Code (NXX) Assignment Guidelines (COCAG) (section 3.9) states that “CO [central office] codes/blocks allocated to a wireline service provider are to be utilized to provide service to a customer’s premise physically located in the same rate center that the CO codes/blocks are assigned.”
 (Emphasis added.)
 Although exceptions exist, such as for tariffed services like foreign exchange services, VNXX is not such an exception.
 In addition, section 4.2.6 of the COCAG provides that “[t]he numbers assigned to the facilities identified must serve subscribers in the geographic area corresponding with the rate center requested.”
 (Emphasis added.)
 Finally, “geographic NPAs” are the “NPAs which correspond to discrete geographic areas within the NANP [North American Numbering Plan],” while “non-geographic NPAs” are “NPAs that do not correspond to discrete geographic areas, but which are instead assigned for services with attributes, functionalities, or requirements that transcend specific geographic boundaries, the common examples [of which] are NPAs in the N00 format, e.g., 800.”
 COCAG, § 13.0.